avaframe/AvaFrame/docs/moduleIn1Data.rst

 in1Data: computeFromDistribution
 ==========================

-This function allows to retrieve a sample of values that are distributed following a uniform, or Pert distribution.
+This function allows to retrieve a sample of values that are distributed following a uniform or Pert distribution.
-The sample ranges from the provided minimum to maximum value for which the PDF (probability density function) equals zero.
-If the those should be excluded as their probability to occur is zero, set flagMinMax to False.

 Inputs
 -------